craigh411/ImapMailManager/README.md

 **Note:** Creating a Message object directly is quite involved, so the Factories should still be used to create Message objects and collections.

+## Running the Examples

+The examples require you to provide your own config file in `examples/imap_config/config.php`, you can do this by using the generator found in `vendor\bin` or simply creating one manually, you can find the basic config file in `config.php` in the root of this project.

+You then need to change the settings in your `config.php` file to match your email account and you should then be able to run the examples.

 ## Documentation

 There's a lot more that can be done with `ImapMailManager` than just these examples.
 You can find the full list of methods and descriptions in the `docs` folder, provided as HTML.
 I hope to have these online soon.

 ## Notes